-For the safety of the child and for the integrity of the learning environment, children under the age of 16 are not permitted in any laboratory or clinic unless it is for educational purposes and approved by the Provost.
+For the safety of the child and for the integrity of the learning environment, children under the age of 16 are not permitted in any laboratory or clinic unless it is for educational purposes and approved by the Vice President of Academic Affairs.
 Children in an active classroom, not otherwise covered by this policy, must have verifiable permission of the lead faculty member of said class.

 Children on campus under the age of 16 must be accompanied by a parent or legal guardian or have written permission and prior approval as stated above.
 Community events are covered under the University community event policy.
-Students found in violation of this policy will be referred to the Dean of Students for appropriate action.
+Students found in violation of this policy will be referred to the Dean of Students or appropriate designee for appropriate action.